JieDiscovery/ChatWhileWatching/README.md

 ### [Text Version of Protocol specification](spec/protocol-specification.pdf)

 ### Presentation of C2W protocol specification
-To give a brief introduction of the protocal implemented to this application, you could refer to the [slides](spec/protocol-specification-presentation.pdf) which present the background and the formats of messages.
+To give a brief introduction of the protocol implemented to this application, you could refer to the [slides](spec/protocol-specification-presentation.pdf) which present the background and the formats of messages.